verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 </div>
 {{< /clipboard >}}

-### Installing Network Policies
+### Installing network policies
 NetworkPolicies allow you to specify how a pod is allowed to communicate with various network entities in a cluster.
 NetworkPolicies increase the security posture of the cluster by limiting network traffic and preventing unwanted network communication.
 NetworkPolicy resources affect layer 4 connections (TCP, UDP, and optionally SCTP).
 The cluster must be running a Container Network Interface (CNI) plug-in that enforces NetworkPolicies.

-For example, if Prometheus is installed in the target cluster and you wish to limit access to Cert-Manager only from Prometheus for metrics scraping, you can apply a network policy to enforce this.
+For example, if Prometheus is installed in the target cluster and you wish to limit access to cert-manager only from Prometheus for metrics scraping, you can apply a network policy to enforce this.

 If the Prometheus instance is installed using the Prometheus operator in the namespace monitoring with the label `myapp.io/namespace=monitoring`, then the network policy can be applied as follows.
 {{< clipboard >}}